hemeryar/coi-with-popups/README.md

 We widen the usefulness of `COOP: restrict-properties` by also limiting cross-origin accesses to a very limited set of properties: {`window.closed` and `window.postMessage()`}.
 This is base on metrics research that shows that the overwhelming majority of sites only uses these two properties when interacting with cross-origin popups.
 This prevents almost all `WindowProxy` XS-Leaks.

 ## COOP: restrict-properties and other values
-`COOP` works by comparing values and producing a decision about what to do with an opener.
+`COOP` works by comparing values and producing a decision about what to do with the opener.
 We propose that:

 A page with `COOP: restrict-properties` can navigate to or open:
 * same-origin `COOP: restrict-properties` with a full opener.